Coastal tidal wetland change in the northeastern United States

 Steps to reproduce

 DECODE consists of four elements, including spectral break detection, land cover classification, change characterization, and tidal influence prediction.
 DECODE assembles all available Landsat observations and introduces a water level regressor for each pixel to flag the spectral breaks and estimate harmonic time-series models for the divided temporal segments.
 Each temporal segment is classified (e.g., vegetated wetlands, open water, and others – including unvegetated wetlands and uplands) based on the phenological characteristics and the synthetic surface reflectance values calculated from the harmonic model coefficients, as well as a generic rule-based classification system.
 This harmonic model-based approach has the advantage of not needing the acquisition of satellite images at optimal conditions (i.e., low tide status) to avoid underestimating coastal vegetation caused by the tidal fluctuation.
-At the same time, DECODE can also characterizing different kinds of changes including land cover change and condition change.
-Additional, DECODE can predict the degree of the tidal influence based on the coefficient of the water level regressor.
+At the same time, DECODE can also characterize different kinds of changes including land cover change and condition change.